Kunstmaan/libphp-multichain/README.md

 The recommended way to install this library through Composer.
 Run the Composer command to install the latest stable version:

     composer require kunstmaan/libphp-multichain

+## Need a development Blockchain and like Docker?

+Take a look at [these Docker images](https://github.com/Kunstmaan/docker-multichain) we have built.